paper-moon-apllo/pleethai/docs/en/README.md

 ## Usage (for system users)
 On the "Search Page", you can search for words/sentences.

-On the "Request Page", you can send a request for the new words/sentences to the system manager .
+In case a word/sentence you looked up was not registered, you can send a request for the new words/sentences to the system manager from the "Request Page".

 The details of each page are as follows.
 - [Search Page](./howtouse_search.md)